karstdiver/astropy-projects/README.md

 FITS utilities using anaconda and astropy

 Purpose:
-Uses gui control panel to select and process FITS and JPG files.
+Uses simple gui control panel to select and process FITS and JPG files.

 This project in not intended to replace more powerful tools in this class but as a learning aid.
 See [DS9](https://mac.softpedia.com/get/Math-Scientific/SAOImage-DS9.shtml).